swcarpentry/shell-novice/learners/reference.md

 :   (REPL): A [command-line interface](#command-line-interface) that reads a command from the user, executes it, prints the result, and waits for another command.

+[recursive]{#recursive}
+:   A recursive precudure is one where one step of the procedure is to apply the procedure itself (usually to a different input).
+In the context of shell, it often refers to applying a command to a directory and to all directories contained within that directory.

 [redirect]{#redirect}
 :   To send a command's output to a file rather than to the screen or another command, or equivalently to read a command's input from a file.